ggundersen/databases/8-unified_modeling_language/quiz/quiz.md

 This would work, but since multiple articles can be associated with the same collection, we would repeat the ISBN and volume attributes over and over.
 Just need the ISBN.

 **Article(title, pages, keywords, volume, ISBN, pub-title, year):**
-This would work if the `Collection` subclass has all the attributes of its superclass, a valid translation.
-But we'd end up repeating the `Publication` information for all the articles in the publication.
+This would work if the Collection subclass has all the attributes of its superclass, a valid translation.
+But we'd end up repeating the publication information for all the articles in the publication.

 **Article(title, pages, keywords, volume):**
-Don't think this would work. `volume` is just an attribute of a subclass. `volume` could be "4" for all we know.
+Don't think this would work. volume is just an attribute of a subclass. volume could be "4" for all we know.
 That's not a unique identifier.

 Question 4